awsdocs/aws-php-developers-guide/doc_source/sns-examples-subscribing-unsubscribing-topics.rst

 Unsubscribing from a Topic
 ==========================

-Create an object containing the SubscriptionArn parameter, specifying the ARN of the subscription to unsubscribe.
-Pass the parameters to the unsubscribe method of the AWS.SNS client class.
+To remove an endpoint subscribed to a topic, use the :SNS-api:`Unsubscribe <API_Unsubscribe>` operation.

+If the subscription requires authentication for deletion, only the owner of the subscription or the topic's owner can unsubscribe, and an AWS signature is required.
+If the Unsubscribe call does not require authentication and the requester is not the subscription owner, a final cancellation message is delivered to the endpoint

-To call the unsubscribe method, create a promise for invoking an |SNS| service object, passing the parameters object.
-Then handle the response in the promise callback.
+To call the unsubscribe method,

 **Imports**